johannesbottcher/templateConfusion/README.md

 practice* (What does that even mean?) to improve the initial state of future templates and improve the current situation.

 What do you think?
-It this  worth the effort and something cane be done?
+It this  worth the effort and something can be done?
 Can the questions above be answered?
 Are there more questions concerning templates?
+What is a template?

-The good news is, we have the guys from [ShareLaTeX](https://www.sharelatex.com/), [Overleaf](https://www.overleaf.com/) and [LaTeX Templates](http://www.latextemplates.com/) on board willing to make improvements.
-Those improvements will (hopefully) improve the overall image, accessibility and user experience.
+The good news is, we have the
+guys from [ShareLaTeX](https://www.sharelatex.com/),
+[Overleaf](https://www.overleaf.com/) and [LaTeX
+Templates](http://www.latextemplates.com/) on board willing to make improvements.
+Those improvements will (hopefully) improve the overall image, accessibility and user experience of LaTeX.
 Thousands of people are using the online compilers and LaTeX Templates gets about 5000 visitors each day as well.
-Looking at those digits there really is a quite high interest from the user side.
+Looking at those digits there really is a quite high interest from the user side to use use LaTeX for their typesetting needs.